cronvel/text-machine/doc/config.md

   i.e. the matching character is not eaten is re-used by the new state
 * delay: `boolean` if set, the action of the state before branching will be used this time, instead of those of the new state
 * preserveBuffer: `boolean` if set, the buffer is preserved across the state-change
+* clearSpan: `true` or `string` or `Array` of `string`, if set to true, clear all span, if a string, clear only this specific span, if an array of string, clear all specified span.

 MAYBE:
 * overide: `boolean` if set, the branch's action replace the next state's action once